 - You should not travel to Area 3 near the Fukushima Dai-ichi power plant as specified by the Japanese Government in the following map.

 - The Hague Convention (Convention on the Civil Aspects of International Child Abduction) entered into force in Japan on 1 April 2014.
 Australians are reminded that Japanese family law is very different to Australian law.
-See the Laws: Local laws for more information.
+See the Laws section.

 - Be a smart traveller.
 Before heading overseas: